 The Vendor shall be competent to attest to its methodology and performance in any legal proceedings if called upon or subpoenaed to testify on behalf of the Government.
-If required to provide testimony, the Vendor shall provide an expert witness to support GPS tracking and other data reported by the GPS tracking device.
+If required to provide testimony, the Vendor shall provide an expert witness to support GPS tracking and other data reported by the GPS tracking device at the vendor's own expense.